awsdocs/aws-cdk-guide/v2/tokens.md

 If **name** is a token, validation isn't performed, and an error could still occur in a later stage in the lifecycle, such as during deployment\.

 **Note**
 You can use token encodings to escape the type system\.
 For example, you could string\-encode a token that produces a number value at synthesis time\.
-If you use these functions, it's your responsibility to ensure that your template resolves to a usable state after synthesis\.
+If you use these functions, it's your responsibility to make sure that your template resolves to a usable state after synthesis\.

 ## String\-encoded tokens<a name="tokens_string"></a>